palantir/gradle-docker/readme.md

 **Configuring the `docker-compose` plugin**

-The template location, the generated file locations, and optional arguments for `docker-compose` are customizable using the `dockerCompose` extension:
+The template location, the generated file location, and optional arguments for `docker-compose` are customizable using the `dockerCompose` extension:

 ```gradle